PeerStreet is a crowdfunded real estate investment company founded by real estate attorney Brew Johnson in 2012.

-- Pros and cons of investing in crowdfunded real estate
+- The pros and cons of investing in PeerStreet

 - How to get started

-There are a number of pros to using PeerStreet.
+There are a number of benefits to using PeerStreet.

 - It doesn’t cost much to get started.
-You can begin with only $1,000 per loan which lets you diversify your portfolio for less risk.
-For participating in the real estate world, that’s a cheap buy-in.
+You can begin with only $1,000 per loan, which lets you diversify your portfolio and lessen your risk.

 - You don’t have to commit to anything to see how it works.
-You can sign up for free and look at the potential investments without promising any money at all.
-If you like what you see, you can proceed, but there is no commitment to do so when you sign up.
+You can sign up for free and look at the potential investments without promising any money.
+If you like what you see, you can proceed — but there’s no commitment to do so when you sign up.

 - The loans have been pre-vetted by PeerStreet’s team of real estate and finance professionals.

 - You have to be an accredited investor to use PeerStreet.
-You’ll be able to see some of the criteria accredited investors must meet in the next section.
+(You can see some of the criteria accredited investors must meet in the next section).

-- For some, the lack of liquidity of the investments may be a con.
-If you make an investment, you can’t pull your money out of the loan if you suddenly become strapped for cash.
-The loan time frames are typically between 6 to 24 months.
-You may earn decent yields in a fairly short term of the loan but if you’re looking for a liquid investment, you’ll want to consider something else.
+- For some people, the lack of liquidity associated with the investments may be a problem.
+Once you make an investment, you can’t pull your money out of the loan if you suddenly become strapped for cash.
+(The loan terms are typically between 6 and 24 months.)

 To be accredited, you must have a net worth of more than $1 million – and that figure doesn’t include the value of your primary residence.